stevekinney/stevekinney.net/src/courses/figma/auto-layout.md

 - **Forms and Lists:** Ideal for creating forms and lists that adapt to varying content lengths or additions.
 - **Responsive Navigation Menus:** Craft navigation menus that adjust to different screen sizes, showing more items on larger screens and simplifying on smaller devices.
 - **Cards and Tiles:** Design card components or tiles that resize based on content, maintaining consistent spacing and padding.

-## Appendix

-- [ ] Create an exercise or walk through for creating a button as a simple demonstrate auto layout
-- [ ] Create an exercise or walk through for creating a navigation bar to demonstrate auto layout
-- [ ] Show negative spacing and constraints with auto layout; use a series of avatars like in Notion
-- [ ] Create an exercise or walk through for creating a button group
-- [ ] Use a card to demonstrate how a fixed width but a height set to hug contents behave
-- [ ] Create an example with an Instagram card to demonstrate both constraints and auto layout
-- [ ] Show how "fill container" works with auto layout
-- [ ] Show how double-clicking with hug the contents in an auto layout
-- [ ] Show own option-click will make a auto layout child fill the component
-- [ ] Show how to adjust alignments with an auto layout with keyboard shortcuts
-- [ ] Show how to align text items with auto layout
-- [ ] Show how absolute positioning works with Auto layout (and with constraints); a potential example is a back to top button
-- [ ] Make a fake version of the macOS dock with Auto layout and absolute positioning
-- [ ] How how you can set minimum and maximum width of the elements
-- [ ] Show off the "Expose Properties of Nested Elements"